Are our holidays suitable for you?

 Greenwings holidays usually include accommodation, some, or all of the meals, ground transport, guide services, photography tuition (where approprite) and any site or attraction entry fees.

-In addition you will also be presented with a comprehensive and attractive printed and bound report of the holiday as a keepsake.
+In addition you will also be presented with a comprehensive and attractive report of the holiday as a keepsake.
 This will contain a summary of each day, photos and a species list.
 We take pride in producing high quality reports and our guests often give us very positive feedback and are surprised at how in depth and well presented they are compared to those offered by other holiday companies.

 We are committed to conservation.
 Therefore, a minimum of 10% of profits from every holiday is donated to either a local conservation project or a national recognised charity.